mfrdixon/ML_Finance_Codes/SETUP.md

 # Setup Guide
 This guide contains instructions for installing the software necessary to run the Jupyter notebooks accompanying *Machine Learning in Finance: From Theory to Practice*

-If you have already installed Anaconda and set up the "MLFenv" virtual environment, skip to step 3 below for instructions on running the notebooks.
+If you have already installed Anaconda and set up the "MLFenv" virtual environment, skip to Step 3 below for instructions on running the notebooks.

+For help with running the notebooks on Google Colab, see the *Google_Colab_Setup.ipynb* notebook.

 ### System Requirements
 * 64-bit operating system